openedx/edx-documentation/en_us/shared/students/SFD_mathformatting.rst

 Both the calculator and the response fields in math problems accept a selection of characters that represent numbers, operators, constants, functions, and other mathematical concepts.
-You may recognize parts of this system if you've used math programs before.
+You might recognize parts of this system if you have used math programs before.

 .. note::
   The calculator includes an information page that shows an abbreviated version